 And that’s why at Link Humans, we’ve designed the Employer Brand Index to look at all publicly available data online to gain a better understanding of the external perception of your employer brand.
 As we find that people working in this space, HR or Employer Brand managers, will have a grip on their employer brand internally, but not externally.

 Once you’ve collected data both internally and externally, then you’ll be able to make far more informed decisions as the decision are backed up by a multiplicity of data points.
 Now, you’re ready to start your analysis.

 3. Analyze the data

-Once you’ve collected all this pretty data, there some ways you can begin to analyze what it all means for your employers.
+Once you’ve collected all this pretty data, there are a few ways you can begin to analyze what it all means for your employers.
 The initial premise you have to take when looking at all this fancy data is to take both a qualitative and quantitative approach.
-Data that can be measured and data can’t be measured.
+Data that can be measured and data that can’t be measured.

 But this might not work for you.
 Analyzing the data can fit the needs of your business.
 For example, when working with a top FMCG company, we analyzed the data formulated by the Employer Brand Index to understand what people are saying about their four core employer value proposition pillars.

 These encompass what it means to work for the company and what ultimately makes them attractive as an employer.
 And based on what the data points to and what score they eventually end up with, we were able to understand if these pillars worked for the company or not.

 The good thing about data is that never stops.
 People are continually speaking about your business, at work or outside of it.
 The conversation never ends, and therefore evaluating and reassessing your employer brand on a regular basis is always good.
 But you don’t have to do it yourself.